+Trying to do a Malamute vs Husky comparison?
 The Alaskan Malamute and Siberian Husky are so similar in appearance that many people cannot tell them apart, especially if they’ve never owned either of these breeds.
 Not only that, these dogs both have history in Alaska where they were used to pull sleds.
 Although the two breeds have a lot in common, there are a number of differences that set them apart.

-Alaskan Malamute vs Husky: Height, Weight, Lifespan, and Appearance
+Malamute vs Husky: Height, Weight, Lifespan, and Appearance

-Often called Siberians or Huskies, this breed is formally known as the Siberian Husky and is part of the working group.
+Often called Siberians or Huskies, this breed is formally known as the Siberian Husky and is part of the working dogs.
 Female Huskies tend to be smaller, weighing between 35 and 50 lbs and standing at around 20 to 22 in tall.
 Males are between 45 and 60 lbs and are about 21 to 23.5 in tall.
 The Siberian Husky’s lifespan is 12 to 14 years long.

 Where Do Alaskan Malamutes and Siberian Huskies Come From?

 Alaskan Malamutes are believed to be descended from wolf-dogs that lived 4,000 years ago and crossed the Bering Strait to North America with Paleolithic peoples.
 Their more recent roots are found in northwestern Alaska, where they were once bred and raised by an Inuit tribe called the Mahlemiut (Sound familiar?
 Mahlemiut became Malamute).
 At this time, they were used to haul large loads over long distances, to distract bears for hunters, and to discover the breathing holes used by seals.
-There were originally three different types of Alaskan Malamutes, all of which contribute to the genes of today’s Mals.
+There were originally three different types of Alaskan Malamutes, all of which contribute to the genes of today’s Alaskan Malamute.

 (3) The Siberian Husky became a popular choice of sled racing dog due to its incredible endurance and weather-proof coat.
+These sled dogs can travel very long distances.

 Alaskan Malamute vs Husky: Temperament